verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

 #### Installation

-Once the OCI API secret is created, create a Verrazzano custom resource for installation that is configured to use OCI DNS, and reference the secret you created.
+After the OCI API secret is created, create a Verrazzano custom resource for the installation that is configured to use OCI DNS, and reference the secret you created.

-As a starting point, download the sample Verrazzano custom resource `install-oci.yaml` for OCI DNS:
+As a starting point, download the sample Verrazzano custom resource `install-oci.yaml` file for OCI DNS:

 ```
 $ curl \